 Tropical deforestation accounts for up to 15% of net global carbon emissions each year.

 Deforestation is a significant contributor of climate change-causing greenhouse gases.
-Studies indicate that tropical deforestation accounts for up to 15% of net global carbon emissions each year.1 That’s about the same as every car, truck, bus, plane, ship and train on the planet combined.2 That’s because nearly 70,000 acres of tropical forest are lost every day.3 But if you prevent deforestation, all that carbon remain safely stored away in the forests.
+Studies indicate that tropical deforestation accounts for up to 15% of net global carbon emissions each year.1 That’s about the same as every car, truck, bus, plane, ship and train on the planet combined.2 That’s because nearly 70,000 acres of tropical forest are lost every day.3 But if you prevent deforestation, all that carbon remains safely stored away in the forests.
 So by protecting forests, Rainforest Trust prevents deforestation — and by doing so, prevents emissions.

 Halting tropical deforestation and allowing for regrowth could mitigate up to 50% of net global emissions through 2050.

 But preventing deforestation doesn’t just prevent emissions.
 Studies have shown that halting tropical deforestation and allowing for regrowth could mitigate up to 50% of net global emissions through 2050.1 By protecting habitat for endangered species, Rainforest Trust prevents carbon emissions and safeguards the planet’s resilience to climate change.
-We’ve already protected 19.6 million acres around the world and we’re not slowing down.
+We’ve already protected over 20 million acres around the world and we’re not slowing down.

 The carbon stored in these acres adds up.
 Two of our flagship projects in Peru, the Sierra del Divisor project and the Airo Pai Community Reserve project, store the equivalent of over 1 billion and 292 million metric tons of carbon dioxide, respectively.
 Together, that’s equal to the yearly emissions of 275 million cars in the United States.4